genomicsengland/vcf-dedup/README.md

 ## Known issues

 * When the input VCF does not have header (i.e.: no line starting with '#') the first character in the first line of the output VCF is replaced with the character '#'.
+* When running unit tests simultaneously the resulting VCFs contain variants from different tests.
+This can be avoided by running unit tests separately.
+This behaviour only affects the test environment.